 - 20. Drawing on good practices, and recognizing the importance of national leadership, national arrangements may be established by concerned host countries to coordinate and facilitate the efforts of all relevant stakeholders working to achieve a comprehensive response.
 The composition and working methods of national arrangements would be determined by host States, as would the need for capacity development for relevant national authorities to undertake such work. - 21.
-Such efforts could support the development of a comprehensive plan under national leadership, with the assistance of UNHCR and other stakeholders, setting out policy priorities; institutional and operational arrangements; requirements for support from the international community, including investment and financing, material and technical assistance; and solutions, including resettlement and complementary pathways for admission, as well as voluntary repatriation.
-Linkages with existing regional and national plans, including for development and disaster response, would also be made.
+Such efforts could support the development of a comprehensive plan under national leadership, in line with national policies and priorities, with the assistance of UNHCR and other relevant stakeholders as appropriate, setting out policy priorities; institutional and operational arrangements; requirements for support from the international community, including investment, financing, material and technical assistance; and solutions, including resettlement and complementary pathways for admission to third countries, as well as voluntary repatriation.